Tunnel-Labs/localdev/readme.md

 # localdev

-A TUI for local development.
+An interactive TUI for local development.

-**Note:** This package does not currently work as-is; work still needs to be done to make it application-agnostic (right now this repository only contains a stale copy of the `localdev` package in the [Dialect](https://github.com/Dialect-Inc) monorepo for internal use within Dialect).

 ## Motivation